notesoft/firebird/doc/sql.extensions/README.sql_package.md

 ## Procedure `EXPLAIN`

-`RDB$SQL.EXPLAIN` returns tabular information of a query's plan, without execute the query.
+`RDB$SQL.EXPLAIN` returns tabular information of a query's plan, without executing the query.

 Since `SQL` text generally is multi-line string and have quotes, you may use `<alternate string literal>` (strings prefixed by `Q`) as a way to make escape easy.